fablabbcn/smartcitizen-docs/docs/Guides/data/Custom data processing.md

 !!! info "How to do it?"
     Visit [these instructions](/Guides/data/Handling calibration data/) to make sure your `postprocessing_info` is safely stored.

-The `postprocessing_info` is comprised of several fields:
+The `postprocessing_info` is comprised of several fields as defined in the guide above.

-- `updated_at`: normally not needed (internal use only)
-- `blueprint_url`: link to a `json` file defining the device blueprint.
-More information below
-- `hardware_url`: link to a `json` file containing hardware information.
-More information [here](https://github.com/fablabbcn/smartcitizen-data/blob/master/hardware/README.md)
-- `latest_postprocessing`: internal use only

 In order to have custom postprocessing workflows, you need to modify the `blueprint_url` and _maybe_, the hardware url.
 The `blueprint_url` should point to a valid `json` file following the structure shown in the [examples folder in the `scdata` repository](https://github.com/fablabbcn/smartcitizen-data/tree/master/examples/notebooks).
 Inside this blueprint, `metrics` can be added to be generated according to the `device`'s available sensors.